Connor050-htw/summonersheet/README.md

 # ------------

-To deploy the website: 'npm run deploy' and set github-pages on the correct branch 'gh-pages/root'
+To deploy the website: 'npm run build' -> 'npm run deploy' and set github-pages on the correct branch 'gh-pages/root'

 # --- ideas: ------------------------------------------